 The main difference in this menu is how these types of analyses are performed in geographic space.
-While histograms, scatter plots and bubble charts simply analyzes data, these next few tools understands how counties and attributes are related to each other in terms of its geography.
+While histograms, scatter plots, and bubble charts simply analyze data, these next few tools understand how counties and attributes are related to each other in terms of their geography.

 And it all begins with setting contiguity in the weights manager.
 I set the bordering to be in direct contact with one another with either a queen or rook contiguity.
 This influences the number of neighbors that connect to each county.

-Here’s a histogram showing the queen connectivity and number of neighbors:
+Here’s a histogram showing the queen connectivity and the number of neighbors:

-Here’s a histogram showing the rook connectivity and number of neighbors:
+Here’s a histogram showing the rook connectivity and the number of neighbors:

 So similar, but different.
-Geoda offers a map for you to interactively see how the rook and queen connect with its neighbors.
-Love this feature.
+Geoda offers a map for you to see how the rook and queen connect with their neighbors.

 Moran Scatter Plot

-When you select a LISA Cluster map, it will generate a choropleth map showings a significant Local Moran statistic.
-Bright red indicates high-high that suggests clustering of high similar values.
-Blue counties show low-low values suggest clustering of low values together.
+When you select a LISA Cluster map, it will generate a choropleth map showing a significant Local Moran statistic.
+Bright red suggests clustering of high similar values.
+Blue counties show low-low values suggesting clustering of low values together.

-The remaining grey shades indicate no significant relationship..
-While a high-low and low-high locations indicate spatial outliers.
+The remaining grey shades indicate no significant relationship.
+While high-low and low-high locations indicate spatial outliers.

 Local G Cluster Map

-The last tool is a variatino to see how data is clustered.
-In the center of St. Louis, high rates of homicide is centralized in the middle.
+The last tool is a variation to see how data is clustered.
+In the center of St. Louis, high rates of homicide are centralized in the middle.
 While, in the north-eastern portion, homicide rates are much lower.

 Imagine how useful this is for the real estate industry and those wanting to move to St. Louis.
 In this case, the G*Clusters map generates the same results.